athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/GM Screen/Proficiency Without Level.md

 Telling stories where a large group of low-level monsters can still be a significant threat to a high-level PC (and conversely, a single higher-level monster is not much of a threat to a group of PCs) requires some significant shifts in encounter building, including shifts in the PCs' rewards.

 Under the math in the _Core Rulebook_, two monsters of a certain level are roughly as challenging as a single monster 2 levels higher.
 However, with level removed from proficiency, this assumption is no longer true.
 The XP budget for creatures uses a different scale, as shown in Table: Creature XP (No Level).
-You'll still use the same XP budget for a given threat level as shown on [[undefined]] (80 XP for a moderate-threat encounter, 120 for a severe-threat encounter, and so on).
+You'll still use the same XP budget for a given threat level as shown on [[PF2e Journals/GM Screen/Encounter Building & XP Awards|Encounter Building & XP Awards]] (80 XP for a moderate-threat encounter, 120 for a severe-threat encounter, and so on).

 ### Table: Creature XP (No Level)